denissosnowsky/superheros/README.md

 ## Step 4

 Now you need to migrate project data models to your database.\
-In order to do that, run this command from your root directory:
+In order to do that, run this command from the project root directory:

 ### `yarn run migrate`

 ## Step 5

-Now your project is good to go.\
+Now your project is good to go.

-Run this command in the project directory:
+Run this command in the project directory to start:

 ### `yarn run start`